-Welcome to Trinity Health!
+Welcome to Trinity Health Grand Rapids and Trinity Health Medical Group!

 Trinity Health Grand Rapids (THGR) is an integrated health care network committed to providing health care that is more complete and personally satisfying by offering the latest technology and most highly skilled staff in a patient-centered environment.
 The campus encompasses more than 2,500 employees, a 356-bed acute care hospital in downtown Grand Rapids, the Trinity Health Lacks Cancer Center, and the Trinity Health Hauenstein Neuroscience Center.
 Additionally, Trinity Health Medical Group (THMG) - Grand Rapids includes over 120 primary care physicians and 50 specialists, along with five community outreach centers.
+We have embedded pharmacists at 15 of our primary care sites along with specialties including anticoagulation, diabetes & endocrine, geriatrics, renal transplant, and infectious disease and HIV.